nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 The GUI is broken down into different **sections** as shown in the image below:

 ![GUI Overview](images/GUIOverview.png)
-1. **Command Box:** This is where you can type your commands to interact with the application.
+1. **Command Box:** Type your commands here to interact with the application.
 2. **Result Display Box:** Displays the result of commands.
 3. **Patient List:** Displays all the patients in the application.
 4. **Task List:** Displays all the task for all patients.